anjalgajurel/codepath_homework/README.md

 ## Bonus

 Objective #2: XSS

-All XSS scripts are injected through contact form.
+Description: All XSS scripts are injected through contact form.

 a.
 Direct the user to a new URL: